amritpritammohanty20k/Password_Strength_Checker-C/README.md

   9. Exit

-**# Unique Feature is We can create a password by ourself , which is not possible in Google Password Manager .**
+**# Unique Feature is that we can create a password, which is not possible in Google Password Manager .**

 # Project Structure
 Password_Strength_Checker-C/